Abstaina44/Bank-Management-App/README.md

 Features of this Bank Management App.

-Basically, you can have all sorts of functionality that normal banks do have.
+Basically,you can have all sorts of functionality that normal banks do have.

 -Open a new account

 -Deposit amount

 -Withdraw Amount

 -Balance Enquiry

 -All Account Holder List

 -Close Bank Account

 -Modify Bank Account

 Done by Ephraim Abstaina,